 If you don’t want to squeeze in your favorite type of adventure to non-working hours, consider one of these career avenues for the adventure seeker.

-A cruise director is in charge of entertainment for everyone on board a cruise, which means they organize performances, arrange games and trivia sessions, and have a ton of face-to-face contact with the guests and crew.
-For outgoing travel lovers, becoming a cruise director is taxing – you have to work for several months straight – but one of the best ways to explore the world and get paid for it.
+A cruise director is in charge of entertainment for everyone onboard a cruise, which means they organize performances, arrange games and trivia sessions, and have a ton of face-to-face contact with the guests and crew.
+For outgoing travel lovers, becoming a cruise director is taxing – you have to work for several months straight – but one of the best ways to explore the world and get paid for it as an adventure seeker.

 Individual cruise lines may require a degree in hospitality or a hospitality-related field.
 However, some cruise lines may only need work experience.
 Many cruise directors don’t have a degree but have worked in a hospitality setting, like a hotel or restaurant.
 Or, the cruise director may have worked their way up from other positions on the ship.